fpezzati/movona/README.md

 ScouterWeb draw-route should become a toggle button and have a keyboard shortcut (Ctrl-D?).

 ### TODO:
 - refactor code!
 The way components are arranged is bad, tools are suppose to created where needed but they need map that is created in the index.js.
-That mess because I did not implement any dependency injection in my fe components.
+That mess because I did not implement any dependency injection mechanism in my fe components.
+- bare UX is defined, to fix cypress tests,
+- once a polyline is created or edited a
+- before move on planner or planner-web I have to think about CI/CD here.

+### DONE:
 - move complexity from Tools component,
-- ...